chromaui/learnstorybook.com/content/test.md

   />
 </video>

 Run the test command in the command line to setup visual regression tests for Storybook.
+Don't foget to add your unique app code in place of `<app-code>`.

 ```bash
 ./node_modules/.bin/chromatic test --storybook-addon --app-code=<app-code> --do-not-start
 ```

 <div class="aside">
 <code>--do-not-start</code> is an option that tells Chromatic not to try and start Storybook.
 Use this if you already have Storybook running on localhost.
-If Storybook is not running in the command line, omit this.
+If Storybook is not running in the command line omit <code>--do-not-start</code>.
 </div>

 Once the first test is complete, we have test baselines for each story.
 In other words, screenshots of each story known to be “good”.
 Future changes to those stories will be compared to the baselines.